 But if you’re considering venturing anything more than a couple bucks on a game in which you have a 1 in 302,575,350 chance of hitting the jackpot, listen up.

 We’d like to suggest another option that can help you build long-term savings and get you a shot at a jackpot — albeit a much smaller one.

 We all know on an intellectual level that we should save money for the future.
 Financial gurus like Clark Howard could spend all day going blue in the face telling you, “If you have save this much money, it will grow to this much in 15 years.
 And then it will grow to this much in 30 years…”

 But human nature dictates that you’re not thinking about 15 or 30 years down the road; our need for immediate gratification means you’re probably thinking about 15 or 30 minutes in the future!

-This program allows you to open a savings account for $25, and that essentially buys you one ‘lottery ticket’ for an upcoming drawing.
+This program allows you to open a savings account — called a 12-month Save to Win share certificate — for $25, which essentially buys you one “lottery ticket” for an upcoming drawing.

 You’ve probably heard Clark encouraging people to adopt saving money as a lifestyle choice.
 But not everyone can easily heed the message.
 As you move down the income ladder, people either can’t or won’t save any money.

 The consumer champ has often talked about how there’s this convenience store gas station down near his house that every Friday night is swarmed with people buying lottery tickets.
 He’s lamented seeing people drop $20 at a time — and we’re talking about people who absolutely need that money to pay bills and for their families.

-‘I like Save To Win because it’s a way of tricking people into saving money, if you will,’ Clark says.
-‘It’s been said that lotteries are the greatest ‘tax’ on the poor in the Western world.
-So the beauty of this idea is that it uses that ‘tax’ as a way to create savings.’
+“I like Save To Win because it’s a way of tricking people into saving money, if you will,” Clark says.
+“It’s been said that lotteries are the greatest ‘tax’ on the poor in the Western world.
+So the beauty of this idea is that it uses that ‘tax’ as a way to create savings.”